-All concerts at 7:30 in Evans Hall, unless noted.
+All concerts at 7:30 in Evans Hall, located in the Cummings Arts Center, unless noted.
 Join us for pre-concert madrigals in the courtyard and post-concert receptions.
 All concerts are free for Festival participants.
 Order your tickets online here!

 The Festival Concert Series is sponsored in part by a generous grant from the Frank Loomis Palmer Fund, Bank of America, N.A., Trustee.

 14th-Century Avant-Garde - Les Delices in collaboration with Blue Heron.

 The fourteenth century’s unparalleled freedom of thought inspired composers to write music that fearlessly explored rhythmic complexity and flirted with the limits of what is possible in performance.
 The results make for intoxicating listening and music that –even today– sounds remarkably modern.
 Songs and instrumental music by Machaut, Senleches, and others explore the relationships between mathematics, science, symbol, and sound.